Mikescops/vue-virtual-grid/README.md

 **Important note:** the component that will render the item should respect the returned height otherwise there will be a difference between computation and rendering (in other words, you will see glitches).

+Last but not least, the `resetGrid()` method is exposed to parent in case you want to clear the grid :)

 ### Typescript support

 If you're using Typescript you can import typing for `Item` and provide custom typing for injected data: